-Figure 3: DAISI base system frame and loaded configuration The sensor pole, seen in Figure 4, is made of 1" square carbon fiber tubing mounted upright from the base of the frame.
+The sensor pole, seen in Figure 3, is made of 1" square carbon fiber tubing mounted upright from the base of the frame.
 Carbon fiber was chosen for its rigidity, durability, and lightweight properties.
-The sensor pole holds the Ion Action Cam, Hemisphere GPS, safety lights, the emergency stop button, and the new Ubiquiti Omni-Directional Antenna.
-The wires for the components are fastened to the sensor pole to allow for quick-swapping of cameras or light options.
-The components are mounted using 3D printed friction mounts designed to allow for steady attachment to the sensor pole, while not disturbing the structural integrity of the carbon fiber.
-A new mount was constructed specifically for the Ubiquiti Antenna.
-The mounts allow for lightweight and rigid structural attachment which contribute to the highest amount of stability for the sensors.
+The sensor pole holds the Ion Action Cam, Hemisphere GPS, safety lights, emergency stop button, and Ubiquiti Omni-Directional Antenna.
+The wires for the components are fastened to the sensor pole to allow for quick swapping of cameras or light options.
+The components are mounted using 3D printed friction mounts designed to allow for secure attachment to the sensor pole, while not disturbing the structural integrity of the carbon fiber, while providing the highest amount of stability for the sensors.